 Continue the walk onwards to the Drum Tower.
 Here there will be a demonstration held of how, during the Ming Dynasty, they marked the passing of each hour with a drum roll.
 From the peak of the tower, it’s also possible to admire the rooftops of the neighboring Hutongs and the Clock Tower just opposite.

 Option: Enjoy an evening Kung Fu show in Red theater!
 The Red Theater is known initially as Chongwen Worker's Cultural Palace Theater.
-After the renovation, the stage facilities have been dramatically improved, and now the theater specializes in traditional Chinese performances, such as "The Legend of Kung Fu.
+After the renovation, there has been a dramatic improvement in stage facilities, and now the theater specializes in traditional Chinese performances, such as "The Legend of Kung Fu.

 - Forbidden City access to visitors will be limited to 80,000 persons per day.
 Passport copies must be provided at least 11 days advance for personal registration (preferably two weeks to assure a successful booking).
 Modifying the date, later on, is not possible.